nanoframework/nf-interpreter/targets/os/mbed-os/nanoBooter/README.md

 7. Deploy binary image `BUILD\<target>\<toolchain>\nanoBooter.bin`

-### Impotant notes and limitations
+### Important notes and limitations

-* nanoBooter recoginzes and responds only to Ping request,
+* nanoBooter recognizes and responds only to Ping request,
 * The reply is not correctly received in MFDeploy due to invalid CRC,
 * WireProtocol implementation is duplicated at the moment (the source code will be added as proper mbed-os library),
 * Used serial (USART) transport,